-- The RTC oscillator has the following clock outputs: 32.768 kHz clock (named as 32 kHz clock in rest of this chapter) 32 kHz clock, selectable for system clock and CLKOUT pin, 1 Hz clock for RTC timing, and 1024 Hz clock (named as 1 kHz clock in rest of this chapter) for high-resolution RTC timing. - 32-bit, 1 Hz RTC counter and associated match register for alarm generation. - 15-bit, 32kHz sub-second counter. - Separate 16-bit high-resolution/wake-up timer clocked at 1 kHz for 1 ms resolution with a more that one minute maximum time-out period. - RTC alarm and high-resolution/wake-up timer time-out each generate independent interrupt requests that go to one NVIC channel.
-Either time-out can wake up the part from any of the low power modes, including deep power-down. - Eight 32-bit general purpose registers can retain data in deep power-down or in the event of a power failure, provided there is battery backup.
+- The RTC oscillator has the following clock outputs: 32.768 kHz clock (named as 32 kHz clock in rest of this chapter) 32 kHz clock, selectable for system clock and CLKOUT pin, 1 Hz clock for RTC timing, and 1024 Hz clock (named as 1 kHz clock in rest of this chapter) for high-resolution RTC timing. - 32-bit, 1 Hz RTC counter and associated match register for alarm generation. - 15-bit, 32KHz sub-second counter. - Separate 16-bit high-resolution/wake-up timer clocked at 1 kHz for 1 ms resolution with a more that one minute maximum time-out period. - RTC alarm and high-resolution/wake-up timer time-out each generate independent interrupt requests that go to one NVIC channel.
+Either time-out can wake up the part from any of the low power modes, including deep power-down.

+Eight 32-bit general purpose registers can retain data in deep power-down.
+These registers are reset only on software reset of the RTC.

-7.27.3 Multi-Rate Timer (MRT)
+7.28.5 Multi-Rate Timer (MRT)